MasrourTawfik/chat-gi-iads/docs/source/file1.rst

 Example:Named Entity Recognition (NER)
 Objective:NER capabilities using spaCy to identify various types of entities in a text, such as persons, organizations, locations...

-`Click here for example`_
+`Hands On for Tokenization`_.

-.. _Click here for example: https://jupyter.org/try-jupyter/notebooks/?path=NameEntityRecognition.ipynb
+.. _Hands On for Tokenization: https://jupyter.org/try-jupyter/notebooks/?path=NameEntityRecognition.ipynb

 Part-Of-Speech Tagging (PoS)
 ---------------------------